securepipeco/data-analyst-challenge/README.md

 - Import your data

 The outcome of this task is:
-- The SQL statements to create tables for the data
+- SQL statements to create tables for the data
-- The Python script to upload the data
+- A Python script to upload the data (or the one from Task 1, extended)

 ## Task 3: Reporting
 The last task focuses on the results reporting.